E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_sr_shooter/readme.rst

 ..
 IF YOUR MODULE IS IN A SEPARATE REPOSITORY

-The tests for this module can be run by downloading its source code, installing its requirements, and running the command ``nosetests`` from the root directory of the repository.
+To test this module you need to download the source files package (see the ``Source Code`` section below) and install it using
+``python setup.py install`` or ``pip install -e .`` from the root directory of the package.
+In the root folder then type ``nosetests`` to test the module using the `nose`_ package.

 Examples
 ________

 | There are two `example`_ jupyter notebooks in the example directory of the repository:
-| `One <https://gitlab.e-cam2020.eu:10443/hejung/sr_shooter/blob/master/examples/toy_example.ipynb>`_ shows the general setup of a two way shooting transition path sampling with a shooting range on a toy system.
+| One shows the `general setup of a two way shooting transition path sampling with a shooting range on a toy system <https://gitlab.e-cam2020.eu:10443/hejung/sr_shooter/blob/master/examples/toy_example.ipynb>`_.
-| The `other <https://gitlab.e-cam2020.eu:10443/hejung/sr_shooter/blob/master/examples/OneWayShooting_vs_TwoWayShooting.ipynb>`_ is a comparisson between one way shooting and two way shooting from the shooting range and shows that path space is explored faster with two way shooting when using a (well placed) shooting range.
+| The other is a `comparison between one way shooting and two way shooting from the shooting range <https://gitlab.e-cam2020.eu:10443/hejung/sr_shooter/blob/master/examples/OneWayShooting_vs_TwoWayShooting.ipynb>`_ and shows that path space is explored faster with two way shooting when using a (well placed) shooting range.
 The reason beeing that the shots initiated at the barrier top have a high probability of success and two way shooting decorrelates faster (if using randomized velocities even faster).

 Source Code
 ___________

-The source code for this module can be found in the `ecam gitlab repository`_.
+The source code for this module can be found in https://gitlab.e-cam2020.eu/hejung/sr_shooter.

 ..
 CLOSING MATERIAL -------------------------------------------------------